btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/A-jsx.md

   - Vite
 ---

+## JSX

 So far we've been writing React without JSX, something that I don't know anyone that actually does with their apps. _Everyone_ uses JSX.
-I show you this way so what JSX is actually doing is demystified to you.
+I've shown you the `createElement` way so you'll understand what JSX is actually doing.
 It doesn't do hardly anything.
 It just makes your code a bit more readable.

 If I write `React.createElement("h1", { id: "main-title" }, "My Website");`, what am I actually trying to have rendered out? `<h1 id="main-title">My Website</h1>`, right?
 What JSX tries to do is to shortcut this translation layer in your brain so you can just write what you mean.